Add a little sunshine to your cold-weather look with our winter-bright knitwear

 Duvet covers here

-Sign in to your Marks & Spencer account, or Create an account on your new Marks and Spencer website for UAE.
-Sign in to enjoy quicker shopping, personal product recommendations and exclusive offers
+Sign in to your Marks & Spencer account, or Create an account for quicker shopping.
+Plus we'll give you personal product recommendations, offers and price drop alerts

 Ali Harris is a novelist and co-founder of fashion and lifestyle blogzine triplemelt.co.uk – she is also a self-confessed Christmas-a-holic who starts her festive prep months ahead